What Does a Food Allergy Rash Look Like? Pictures and Treatments | MyFoodAllergyTeam

 Rash With a Skin Infection

 “I had a rash recently and chalked it up to allergies.
 It was partially an allergy, and the rest was due to an overgrowth of staph.
 Yikes!” one member shared.
 “Took a long road to recovery.
-I’m finally out on the other side.
+I’m finally on the other side.
 Which came first, the allergy or the staph?
 I think the allergy made me scratch.”

 Scratching a rash can lead to infection.
 Infections can sometimes be serious and require hospitalization.
 (CC BY-NC-ND 3.0 NZ/DermNet)